HDS 3134: Theories and Methods in the Study of Black Religions

 Sacred Spaces in Africana Religious Thought Sacred Spaces in Africana Religious Thought Sacred Spaces in Africana Religious Thought

-From the Peristyle to the Pulpit: Physical Structures of Black Religiosity Across the Diaspora
+From the Peristil to the Pulpit in 3D: Physical Structures of Black Religiosity Across the Diaspora

-This creative project will provide a foundational comparison of Haitian Vodou Lakou (spiritual yard) to the Negro Church through the theological, phenomenological, and ontological lens using 3D printed models
+Through the lens of 3D printed models of a Vodou Lakou and the Negro Church, this project will provide a foundational comparison of Haitian Vodou Lakou (spiritual yard) to the Negro Church through a theological, phenomenological, and ontological lens.

 The Vodou Lakou